 the summit

 Bouche.
 This was a lovely surprise find near the Microsoft offices on Market Street.
 Not particularly noticeable from the outside, quite hip on the inside with vertical space, raw materials and a taxidermied Boar’s head, serving dinner until late (i.e. 12:35am on a Monday, which is when I showed up after the late flight in from Seattle).
 I had a lovely glass of Peche Abuse red blend, a corn soup done very creatively with a foamy emulsion and a temperature gradient from hot around the rim to a small icy dollop of sorbet in the center, and a couple of other small dishes, all delicious.
 I left very happy.
-The waitstaff were friendly French expats, and the chef (Guillaume from Provence) sported the Einsteinian “afro of genius”, deserved it turns out.
+The waitstaff were friendly French expats, and the chef (Guillaume from Provence) sported the Einsteinian “afro of genius”.

 berkeley/oakland